 How far back do employment background checks go in California?

-Employment background checks in California typically look into the past seven years of an individual’s history.
+Employment background checks in California typically examine an individual's past seven years of history.
 This follows the Fair Credit Reporting Act (FCRA), which governs background checks in the United States.
-However, certain exceptions exist for specific types of positions or industries where longer look-back periods may be permissible, such as positions involving financial services or law enforcement.
+However, exceptions exist for specific positions or industries where longer look-back periods may be permissible, such as positions involving financial services or law enforcement.

 How much does a background check cost in California?